core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 --- abstract

-This document describes a publish-subscribe architecture for CoAP that extends the capabilities of CoAP for supporting nodes with long breaks in connectivity and/or up-time.
-The Constrained Application Protocol (CoAP) is used by CoAP clients both to publish and to subscribe via a known topic resource.
+This document describes a publish-subscribe architecture for the Constrained Application Protocol (CoAP), extending the capabilities of CoAP communications for supporting endpoints with long breaks in connectivity and/or up-time.
+CoAP clients publish on and subscribe to a topic via a corresponding topic resource at a CoAP server acting as broker.

 --- middle